Our mission is to present world-class music, dance, and theater, and to provide excellent performing arts education for our community.

 - Theater: Cabaret, Fiddler on the Roof, Shen Wei Dance Arts, Cirque Chinois, Shakespeare’s Globe Theatre in King Lear

-Before rebranding to Performance Santa Fe, the SFCCA was considered the only viable cultural organization in the city.
+During the first two decades of its existence, the SFCCA was considered the only viable cultural organization in the city.
 Funds raised through annual membership/subscription drives would determine how many artists the organization could afford to bring in.
 For many years admission was on a season subscription, membership-only basis, and single tickets were not available.
 SFCCA became an independent, tax-exempt organization known as the Santa Fe Concert Association (SFCA) in 1973.
 In April 2014, the organization rebranded as Performance Santa Fe.

 In addition to presenting concerts for adult audiences, as early as 1968 the group recognized the importance of introducing music to young people and children.
 In 1974 the Utah Symphony Orchestra presented a program of light classics and patriotic music for an audience of 3,000 young people at the Sweeney Center.
 “A show of hands at the concert indicated that about 90 percent of the students had never heard a symphony,” commented the March 17, 1974 issue of the Santa Fe New Mexican.
 From this point on, youth concerts became an integral part of the organization’s programing.

 Over the years, Performance Santa Fe has received funding through subscriptions, ticket sales, and benefits; grants from the New Mexico Arts Division, the National Endowment for the Arts, the City of Santa Fe Arts Commission, and the 1% Lodgers Tax; private and corporate contributions; and advertising revenue.